The Uncertainty Principle and Classical Amplitudes: Classical Spin Colour Dynamics from the Eikonal

 While we have constructed this with spin in mind, it is applicable to any operator with quantum numbers $a_i$, and so we will now consider the expectation value of a generic Lie-algebra valued operator $\cl{O}$.
 The change in an observable due to a scattering event is defined as

 For concreteness, we restrict ourselves to an important class of operators with sensible classical limits, namely the momentum operator $\Pop^\mu$, the Pauli-Lubanski operator $\Wop^{\mu}$ defined as

 and (in the Yang-Mills case) the colour charge operator $\mathbb{C}^a$.
-Such operators act on one particle states, are linear in the momentum and obey momentum conservation, meaning they can be written
+Such operators act on one particle states, are at most linear in the momentum and obey momentum conservation, meaning they can be written

 Examining an operator that acts only on the spin space of particle one, we find

 where, in order to evaluate the operator, we have inserted a complete set of spin states

 Similarly, acting with $S\cl{O}_1\ket{\psi}$ gives